thecodeorigin/nuxt-dynamic-pages/README.md

 # Theme setup
 > This project support multi-theme support
 ## .env file
-> Choose your themes by changing
+> Choose your themes by creating
 ``` bash
 .env
 # with the following content: